 - These drugs can cause headaches, nausea, and disorientation.

 - Using this drug may cause temporary and permanent loss of vision.

 Mixing Amyl Nitrite With Other Drugs

 It is dangerous to mix it with other drugs.
 Any time you mix drugs together, you take on new risks.
 Things that affect your risk include the strength, type of drug, and how much you take.

-- Mixing Viagra with this drug or other erectile dysfunction medication is dangerous as they all affect blood pressure.
+- Mixing Viagra with this drug or other erectile dysfunction medication is dangerous as it affects blood pressure.

-According to the Center for Disease Control and Prevention (CDC) , research has shown that, when compared with the general population, gay and bisexual men, lesbian, and transgender (LGBT) individuals are more likely to:
+According to the Centers for Disease Control and Prevention (CDC) , research has shown that when compared with the general population, gay and bisexual men, lesbian, and transgender (LGBT) individuals are more likely to: